-Students who receive scholarships and/or financial aid of any kind will have their packages recalculated based on the date of the withdrawal, in accordance with the Higher Education Amendments of 1998, public law 105-244.
+Students who receive scholarships or financial aid of any kind will be subject to recalculation of financial aid based on the date of the withdrawal, in accordance with the Higher Education Amendments of 1998, public law 105-244.
 This includes all sources of financial aid and institutional, federal, state and all other outside types of assistance.
 Details can be found in the Federal Student Handbook available in the Office of Financial Aid.